How to Select a Vendor Risk Assessment Questionnaire

 Why Use Questionnaires to Assess Third-Party Risk?

-• Is a risk control acceptable?
+• Is risk control acceptable?

-• Does a risk need to be remediated?
+• Does a risk need remediation?

 • For an identified risk, is a compensating control in place?